g4ixt/QtTinySA/README.md

 Working Features:

+Trace updates as tinySA scans
 LNA on/off
 SPUR auto/off
-Theoretically unlimited points, but I have set the maximum to 15,400 for no particular reason.
+Scan points selectable between 100 and 3,500.
 RBW control
 4 different colour traces, all can be turned on/off and set to average, max hold or min hold
 Selectable averaging
+Selectable memory depth.
 Amateur band frequency selection
 Start/stop frequency selection
 4 markers.
 Each trace has 1 marker associated with it.
-Markers can be set to normal, delta, or one of the four largest peaks.
+Markers can be set to normal, delta, or one of the four largest peaks with a selectable threshold.
 The selected marker(s) can be set to sweep start frequency with a button, or can be draggged to any desired frequency.
 All standard pyqtgraph features, selectable by right-click on the graph display, including:
     Export as CSV, HDF5, Image file of various types, Matplotlib window, SVG
 3D spectrum with measurements over time represented as a surface plot.
 Can be clicked/zoomed/dragged/rotated using the mouse.
+The 3D spectrum can be enabled/disabled on its tab page.
+Disabled by default.

 To do:

-Learn how to do the 3D spectrum properly, with the height colour shader, control over the display and some references on the axes.
+Learn how to use the height colour shader for the 3D spectrum properly, with the height colour shader.
+Build an executable.